monarch-initiative/monarch-app/frontend/README.md

 URL param: `monarchinitiative.org/?api=dev`
 Env var: `VITE_API=local`

-If not set, inferred from domain of URL.
+If not set, inferred from URL.
+Flag gets directly inserted into the API URL like `api-beta.monarchinitiative.org`.
-See `src/api` for the complete list of short API names, full API urls they map to, and related logic.
+See `src/api/index.ts` for related logic.

 **`mock`**